 (d) except when the prescriber inserts an electronic direction to dispense the drug as written, the prescriber's electronic signature shall designate approval of substitution by a pharmacist of a drug product pursuant to section 206(1)(o) of the Public Health Law.
-Notwithstanding any other provision of this section or any other law to the contrary, when a generic drug is not available and the brand name drug originally prescribed is available and the pharmacist agrees to dispense the brand name product for a price that will not exceed the price that would have been charged for the generic substitute had it been available, substitution of a generic drug product will not be required.
-If the generic drug product is not available and a medical emergency exists, which for purposes of this section shall be defined as a condition requiring the alleviation of severe pain or a condition which threatens to cause disability or death if not promptly treated, the pharmacist may dispense the brand name product at the regular price.
-In such instances, the pharmacist shall record the date, hour and nature of the medical emergency on the back of the prescription or within the electronic record of the prescription and shall keep a hard copy or electronic record of all such prescriptions;
+Notwithstanding any other provision of this section or any other law, when a generic drug is not available and the brand name drug originally prescribed is available and the pharmacist agrees to dispense the brand name product for a price that will not exceed the price that would have been charged for the generic substitute had it been available, substitution of a generic drug product will not be required.
+If the generic drug product is not available and a medical emergency situation, which for purposes of this section is defined as any condition requiring alleviation of severe pain or which threatens to cause disability or take life if not promptly treated, exists, then the pharmacist may dispense the brand name product at his regular price.
+In such instances the pharmacist shall record the date, hour and nature of the medical emergency on the back of the prescription or within the electronic record of the prescription and keep a hard-copy or electronic record of all such prescriptions;